stargazermi/spiffit/streamlit/spiffit-ai-calculator/README.md

 Intelligent SPIFF analysis powered by multiple AI agents and Databricks Genie spaces.

-**🎵 Theme Song:** "Spiff It" - A hackathon anthem based on Devo's "Whip It", because when SPIFFs get tough, you gotta Spiff It...
+**🎵 Theme Song:** "Spiff It" - A hackathon anthem based on Devo's "Whip It", because when SPIFFs get tough, you must Spiff It...
 GOOD!

 ## 🎯 Overview